C H U R C H R E F O R M S E R I E S

 “There is none to uphold your cause, no medicine for your wound, no healing for you.”
 Jeremiah 30:13

-b) Sin causes God to remove His protection from accidents.
+b) Sin triggers God to remove His protection from accidents.

 “Or do you suppose that those eighteen on whom the tower in Siloam fell and killed them were worse sinners than all the men who live in Jerusalem?”
 Luke 13:4

-Sin causes us to be rebellious workers of iniquities who fight against God’s laws.
+Sin turns us into rebellious workers of iniquities who fight against God’s laws.
 See Of Legalism and Christians

 “Everyone who makes a practice of sinning also practices lawlessness; sin is lawlessness.”
 1 John 3:4